queryluke/masseffect-5e/static/data/rules/08-10-creating-vehicles.md

 when creating your vehicle.

 ### Create a concept
-First you'll want to create a concept for your vehicle.
-What is its main purpose (defense, offense, transport, smuggling, etc).
+First, you'll want to create a concept for your vehicle.
+What is its main purpose (defense, offense, transport, smuggling, etc)?
 What race(s) are associated with the vehicle?
-Is it unqiue or mass produced?
+Is it unique or mass produced?
 What does it look like?
 What size is it?

 If you're looking for inspiration, check out <a href="https://www.deviantart.com/euderion/gallery/40849119/MASS-EFFECT" target="_blank">Euderion's vehicle creations on DeviantArt</a>.

 ### Name
-First you'll need a good name for your vehicle.
+Next, you'll need a good name for your vehicle.
 Mass produced vehicles typically have some sort of manufacturing number combined with a codename or nickname.
-If your vehicle is a unqiue creation, it might have a symbolic name.
+If your vehicle is a unique creation, it might have a symbolic name.

 ### Vehicle Type
 The vehicle type should be either __transport__ or __starship__.
 If you've selected transport, designate which